Talk Isn't Always Cheap: Understanding Failure Modes in Multi-Agent Debate: Introduction

 \section{Introduction}

 Large Language Model (LLM) agents have demonstrated remarkable problem-solving abilities across a wide array of complex reasoning tasks \citep{brown2020language}.
 Recently, a new line of research on interactive reasoning among multiple LLMs through debate has promoted the multi-agent debate framework as a promising approach to enhancing the reasoning and decision-making capabilities of LLM agents \citep{du2023improvingfactualityreasoninglanguage, chan2023chateval, liang2023encouraging, khan2024debatingpersuasivellmsleads}.
 Various forms of multi-agent debate have been shown to improve performance on multiple arithmetic and strategic reasoning benchmarks \citep{du2023improvingfactualityreasoninglanguage, subramaniam2025multiagent}, produce more truthful answers and evaluations \citep{chan2023chateval, khan2024debatingpersuasivellmsleads}, and enhance tasks such as machine translation \citep{liang2023encouraging} and negotiation \citep{fu2023improving}.
 The core concept of these studies is that by engaging LLM agents through structured argumentation or discourse, we can facilitate the exchange of reasoning among different agents and guide them toward more accurate answers.
-However, most of these techniques incur significant computational overhead, as they are inference or test-time methods that rely on the strong zero-shot or few-shot capabilities of LLMs.
 Intuitively, greater exchanges of reasoning should lead to better decisions—allowing multiple agents to challenge flawed reasoning, highlight overlooked details, and reduce individual biases.
 But is this always the case?